robertmaldon/cc_dashboard/README.md

 btw, [cctray](http://confluence.public.thoughtworks.org/display/CCNET/CCTray) is a .NET application that sits in your Windows system tray and can alert you via popups or sounds when a project build is successful or fails.
 It is available as part of a [CruiseControl.NET release](http://sourceforge.net/projects/ccnet/files/CruiseControl.NET%20Releases/).

 [ccmenu](http://ccmenu.sourceforge.net/) is a cctray equivalent for the Mac.

+## Bamboo RSS feed

+[Bamboo](https://www.atlassian.com/software/bamboo) does not output build status in cctray format, but it is a common enough CI server that it was a no brainer to add support for.

+Bamboo has its own proprietary RSS format, an example of which can be viewed [here](https://build.springsource.org/rss/createAllBuildsRssFeed.action?feedType=rssAll).
+An important difference to note between the Bamboo RSS feed and a cctray feed is that the Bamboo RSS feed outputs the status of the last, say, 20 builds (it's configurable) and not the current status of all configured projects.
+This means that if a particular project does not build for a long time that project may "drop out" of the RSS feed until it builds again.
+Bummer, but that's the way it is.

 # Multiple Project Summary Reporting Standard